Knowledge hub

 Despite this, we often get asked: is now the right time to buy? or should we go to cash and buy back in when things have calmed down?

 People crave certainty.
 However, to get the rewards of long-term share market returns you need to tolerate the uncertainty of markets going down.
-During these times there will likely be increased media coverage delivering messages like ‘this time is different’ or ‘more pain to come’.
+During these times, media coverage often intensifies with headlines like “this time is different” or “more pain to come.”
 However, investors that have a strategy that’s plans for this volatility, will reap the rewards.

-Despite all that’s changed in the world over the past 25 years, the core principles of investing have stood the test of time.
-By sticking to a systematic investment strategy and avoiding reacting to media headlines, clients are well-positioned to reap the opportunities the next 25 years of investing present.
+Despite all the changes in the world over the past 25 years, the core principles of investing remain strong.
+By following a systematic strategy and tuning out media noise, investors are well-positioned to benefit from the next 25 years.

 The information provided on this site is of a general nature only and may not be relevant to your particular circumstances.
 The circumstances of each investor are different and you should seek advice from a financial planner who can consider if these strategies and products are right for you.